adrianariton/qamg/README.md

 # qamg + mohican

 # Important!
-## AMG-ul:
-## Open issues for any quaestion you have so we can solve it
+## Open issues for any question you have so we can solve it

 See Mohican basic code in the Mohican folder.
 Qiskit links are in code.